zbenmo/yapy3c/docs/part_II_np.md

 ```
 In this example it is ```dtype('int64')```.

-To find the dimention of a 'numpy' array, one can do:
+To find the dimension of a 'numpy' array, one can do:

 ``` py
 len(arr.shape)